 Note: If you're using Office in the Microsoft Store, clicking Not installed will take you to Windows Language Settings where you can select your desired language and it will be downloaded, if necessary, automatically.

-Choose your display language.
-If you already set your Microsoft Windows display language to be the language you want Office to display in you can leave this set to Match Microsoft Windows.
-Otherwise select your language and use the arrow keys to the right of the dialog box to move that language to the top of the list.
+If you've already set your Microsoft Windows display language to be the language you want Office to display in you can leave this set to Match Microsoft Windows.
+Otherwise select your language and click Set as Default to move that language to the top of the list.
+The language that is listed first is the one Office will use for its menus and buttons.

 Note: If you're using Office in the Microsoft Store and you want to change your default display language go to the Region and Language settings in Windows 10.
 Click the language you want to set as the default, and choose Set as default.